ShortlistShortlistedRemoved from shortlist 34

 Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Predator also included a tool kit in the 6500's packaging.
 A storage cover is also available, as a separate purchase.

 The Predator 6500 is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 The unit also meets the ANSI/PGMA G300-2018 safety and performance requirements.